 Both sides are well-armed.

 It is a matter of how far and long it goes.
 It is a need for prayer, which alone unites us.

 There is the prospect that it will span far indeed.

-Do you not see the fervidly billowing pickup flags?
-Do you not see the boarded windows on Rodeo Drive in Los Angeles?
+Do you not see the fervidly billowing pickup-truck flags, the banners?
+Do you not see the boarded windows on Rodeo Drive in Los Angeles, due to BLM unrest?

 Such demonstrations will erupt even during any prolonged election counting.

 And they will occur, here and there, if not in wide swaths, even if there is a landslide (though to a lesser extent).